Friendship is based on listening to one another.

 Videos can do quite a lot for listening skills.
 Not only do they let us listen to Korean audio, but they also provide a visual aspect to language learning that helps with listenings, such as facial expressions, mouth positions, etc.

 FluentU can help you improve your listening skills by providing authentic video clips with crystal clear audio in Korean.
-That’s because the program takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 On FluentU, you also get access to interactive flashcards and vocab lists, annotated subtitles and personalized quizzes that evolve as you learn.
 And you’ll never be lost in translation: Follow along with a full transcript and click on any word in the subtitles to see its definition instantly.